jdaniellhebert/aws_setup/README.md

 * cd into the aws_setup directory

-* In your terminal run.
-This will spin up your instance and ssh you into it.
+* In your terminal run: (This will spin up your instance and ssh you into it.)
 ```
 $ bash start-aws-instance.sh {name-of-instance | defaults to fastai-part1v2}
 ```